marcosgz/esse-hooks/README.md

 ## Usage

-To use the hooks, you need to include the mixin in your module or class and define the hooks you want to use.
+Using the `esse-active_record` as example.
+It adds hooks to the `Esse::ActiveRecord::Hooks` module.

 ```ruby
 module Esse::ActiveRecord::Hooks